 The code has been reverted into FastClick, allowing to have unique state management for multiple VNFs, automatically combined.
 On top of this session system, one can easily modify TCP or HTTP streams on the fly without full termination!

 Check out the paper !
+The code has been merged to FastClick.

 In this journal version, we extended our conference paper with additional, peer-reviewed material: